corda/corda/docs/source/corda-firewall-component.rst

 Apache ZooKeeper
 ----------------
 Apache ZooKeeper is used in Corda firewall to manage the hot/warm bridge clusters, because hot/hot is not supported, ZooKeeper is used to ensure only 1 instance of the bridge is active at all time.
 ZooKeeper instance is also used for signals failover when the active bridge is disconnected.
+ZooKeeper does not process or store any data regarding transactions or P2P communication.

 Setting up ZooKeeper cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^